A two-parameter, minimal-data model to predict dengue cases: the 2022-2023 outbreak in Florida, USA

-Based on the season definition procedure described in Section \ref{season}, four distinct outbreak periods were considered in Florida between 2022 and 2023.
+In the following sections, we present the results of the ICC model, and the evaluation of its performance.
+We also summarize the output of the Bayesian model, including the MCMC diagnostic checks and the predictive results.
+Based on the time series of the number of new cases , four distinct outbreak periods were considered in Florida between 2022 and 2023.
 The time series inspection (Figure \ref{fig:Florida 2022-23-seasons}) indicates that the first outbreak occurred between week 13 and week 21.
 The second outbreak lasted 43 weeks, beginning in week 25 and ending in week 67.
 The third outbreak spanned 11 weeks, from week 77 to week 87.
 The final outbreak, which was the most severe in terms of the number of reported cases, began in week 88 and persisted until week 103, with a total duration of 16 weeks.
-Figure \ref{fig:Florida 2022-23-seasons} also shows that the calendar year 2023 comprises (i) the waning phase of the second outbreak, which originated in late 2022, and (ii) a third and fourth independent outbreak initiated in 2023.
-Thus, although 2023 exhibits three distinct periods of case incidence, only the latter two correspond to independent outbreak seasons.